LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 ## Contributing
-[UNICORN Binance WebSocket API](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api) is an open source project which welcomes contributions which can be anything from simple documentation fixes to new features.
+[UNICORN Binance WebSocket API](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api) is an open source project which welcomes contributions which can be anything from simple documentation fixes and reporting dead links to new features.
 To contribute follow
 [this guide](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api/blob/master/CONTRIBUTING.md).